Learning and engagement online can count towards your CPD

 Remember to keep it professional.

 Twitter is a public platform so be aware of patient and colleague confidentiality and use discretion when discussing your work.
 However, don’t let this stop you posting and commenting.
-To help, read our guide to Getting started on Twitter and the NMC’s social media guidance.
+For more help, see: the NMC’s social media guidance.